Ruks-7/Ruks-7/README.md

- 🔭 I’m currently working on a react project
+ 🔭 I’m currently working on testing(automated) for websites
 - 🌱 I’m currently learning react and the back-end side
 - 👯 I’m looking to collaborate on web projects
 - 🤔 I’m looking for help with data science.